Ricette di Sicilia

 - 1

-Clean the octopus by removing the head and innards, rinse well under cold water and cut into pieces.
+Begin by cleaning the octopus—remove the head and innards, then rinse thoroughly under cold running water.
+Chop into bite-sized pieces.

 - 2

-Bring a pot of salted water to the boil and cook the octopus for about 30 minutes, until tender.
-Leave to cool slightly, then cut into small chunks.
+Bring a large pot of salted water to the boil and simmer the octopus gently for around 30 minutes, until tender.
+Let it cool slightly before cutting into smaller chunks.

 - 3

-In a large pan, gently fry the garlic and chilli in extra-virgin olive oil.
-Add the crushed peeled tomatoes and let the sauce simmer for 10–15 minutes.
+In a wide pan, gently fry the garlic and chilli in plenty of extra virgin olive oil.
+Add the crushed peeled tomatoes and let the sauce simmer for 10 to 15 minutes, allowing those wonderful aromas to develop.

 - 4